 In the event of a fire travelling through ductwork, the fire damper must close, to restrict the oxygen supply to the fire and create a barrier which slows the spread of the fire.
 This buys valuable time in which to safely evacuate staff and visitors, especially the more vulnerable and less mobile.

 There are different types of fire damper; some are spring operated, some have fuseable links and there are other designs which are remotely operated.
 All types must be regularly tested, using a method known as drop testing, cleaned and maintained.
 According to recently updated guidance, BS999:2017, all fire dampers must now be tested at no more than twelve month intervals.

 We can help you locate your fire dampers, create access to inaccessible fire dampers then drop test, clean and maintain them for compliance.
 More information can be found on our fire dampers page.

-Swiftclean can offer Kitchen Extract Cleaning for fire safety and Duct Cleaning to Section 7 of TR/19 requirements to provide compliance with all Fire, Health & Safety and Workplace regulations.
+Swiftclean can offer Kitchen Extract Cleaning for fire safety to TR19® Grease, and Duct Cleaning to TR/19 requirements to provide compliance with all Fire, Health & Safety and Workplace regulations.
 Contact us today to speak to one of our expert advisors and find out more about our Food Production Sector services.